CrossFit CEO and CrossFit community rift is reflective of larger split in these United States

-I was Greg Glassman’s lawyer for 8+ years at CrossFit.
-I was his first General Counsel and an early CrossFit Affiliate before that.
-I met Greg when I showed up to compete in the first CrossFit Games in Aromas, California, on Dave Castro’s family’s ranch.
-It was 2007 and I was on leave from the Marine Corps.
+I was Greg Glassman’s lawyer for 8+ years at CrossFit; I was his first General Counsel and an early CrossFit Affiliate before that.
+I met Greg when I showed up to compete in the first CrossFit Games in Aromas, California, on Dave Castro’s family ranch.
+It was 2007 and I was on leave from the Marine Corps after a grueling war crimes/murder trial.
 I had been following CrossFit since 2005 when I found it during my time in Afghanistan.
 A number of operators at the base I was at were also doing it and the results were undeniable.
 Those guys were machines, and the war demanded being as fit as possible.
 I got hooked.

 As gyms started to reopen across the country in recent weeks, the IHME (the same ‘scientists’ that brought us the original models that prompted the lockdowns) decided that they needed to defend some of the public pushback about the rather profound lack of social distancing going on at some of these demonstrations/protests/riots.
 Suddenly, COVID-19 has a conscience.
 And they (the IHME) are now going to “model” the impacts of “systemic racism.”
 That doesn’t seem exactly wise… or even scientific.

 Glassman’s “FLOYD-19” reply tweet was the shot heard round the Twittersphere.

 * * * * * * * * * *